CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-ports.md

 Note that we can reject mail during the "RCPT TO" phase of the SMTP protocol, or until after you've sent all message data.
-Sometimes we process the entire mail message to find out who is trying to abuse our systems.
+Sometimes we process the entire mail message to find out who is trying to abuse our systems, and reject the mail only after we've seen the full message.

 ## What is the difference between port 25 and port 587?